hesammzn/Single-cell-data-analysis-team-C/README.md

 - **Alice Haskell**
   `aeh35@student.le.ac.uk`

-bash_for_downloading_files.sh:
+---

+### Project Overview

+This repository contains scripts and tools used for single-cell RNA-seq data analysis using two pipelines:
+- One based on **Darmanis et al.**
+- Another using **tools published after 2016**

+---

+### `bash_for_downloading_files.sh`

-This bash script will download the fastq files using the accession file (cell numbers) provided in the data section of the paper.
+This bash script will download the FASTQ files using the accession file (cell numbers) provided in the data section of the paper.
 It is a SLURM job which uses SRA toolkit version 3.0.0.

-accession:
+---

+### `accession/`

 Used for downloading the files.

+---

+### Repository Structure

-There are 3 folders in this repository.
+There are 3 folders in this repository:

-Pipeline provided in Darmanis et al. paper:
+- **Pipeline provided in Darmanis et al. paper**
-It has all of the scripts for the re-analysis of thp pipeline provided in supplementary information.
+  Contains all of the scripts for the re-analysis of the pipeline provided in supplementary information.

-Alternative pipeline:
+- **Alternative pipeline**
-It has the scripts for a pipeline we produced with tools published after 2016.
+  Contains scripts for a pipeline produced with tools published after 2016.

-Website:
+- **Website**
-Includes the code for creating the website in the Lamp server.
+  Includes the code for creating the website in the LAMP server.

+. ├── bash_for_downloading_files.sh # SLURM script to download FASTQ files ├── accession/ # Accession files for downloading data ├── darmanis_pipeline/ # Scripts based on Darmanis et al. paper ├── alternative_pipeline/ # Custom pipeline with tools post-2016 ├── website/ # Code for building the website (LAMP server) └── README.md # Project overview